-The objectives of [district/school] emergency operations program are to protect the lives and well-being of its students and staff through the prompt and timely response of trained school personnel, should an emergency affect the school.
-To meet these objectives, the [district/school] shall establish and maintain a comprehensive emergency operations program that includes plans and procedures, hazard analysis, security audits, training and exercise, and plan review and maintenance.
+The objectives of school's emergency operations program are to protect the lives and well-being of its students and staff through the prompt and timely response of trained school personnel, should an emergency affect the school.
+To meet these objectives, the school shall establish and maintain a comprehensive emergency operations program that includes plans and procedures, hazard analysis, security audits, training and exercise, and plan review and maintenance.